z3l4w5/tintin-space/content/docs/part1/chapter8/5/_index.md

 {{< /details >}}

 {{< hint warning >}}
 **NOTE** The live server should not be running when updating to AcmeTheme, and we should not call hugo server at this point.
-It will lead to the installa- tion of the main branch of AcmeTheme.
+It will lead to the installation of the main branch of AcmeTheme.
 {{< /hint >}}

 Next, we need to install the theme from the v0.8.0 tag.
 There are two ways to do this: adding an entry to the go.mod file manually or running the installation command from the command line.
-The hugo mod subcommands are associated with Hugo Mod- ules, which provide access to the management features related to Hugo Modules.
+The hugo mod subcommands are associated with Hugo Modules, which provide access to the management features related to Hugo Modules.
 We use hugo mod init to define a new module that makes up our website.
 The hugo mod get command fetches the module-based dependencies manually.
-The -u command- line flag overwrites the existing entry in go.mod if present.
+The -u commandline flag overwrites the existing entry in go.mod if present.
 The following listing adds an entry to the go.mod file for the v0.8.0 version.

 {{< details title="Listing 8.4  Adding a specific version of AcmeTheme" open=true >}}
 ```shell